Skip to Content

 Tire Retreading-Does it help and how should you do it?

 • Measure the circumference: Use the string to measure the tire circumference.
-You should do it first with rear tires off the ground.
+You should do it first with the rear tires off the ground.

 • Drive the screws: Get the screws and drive them through the end of the treads you removed from the bike.
 Screw them tightly all around.
 You can use two or three screws to make the treads tighter.

 • Repeat: Repeat the above process for the other tires.
-You are now free to start using your lawnmower with an assurance that the treads will have a firmer grip on the lawn, giving you more control and convenience.
+You are now free to start using your lawnmower with the assurance that the treads will have a firmer grip on the lawn, giving you more control and convenience.

 Final Thoughts

-In the end, how long tires on your lawnmower last depends on maintenance and care.
-You may have suffered a tire blowout a few times, but the question is what caused it.
 The catch is that while this post has walked you through the nattiest and grittiest of lawnmower tires, especially how to make them last long, everyone is a culprit of circumstance.
 After many years of service, mowers begin to experience wear and tear.
-If it is not the blades, then tires will be slowly losing traction.
+If it is not the blades, the tires will slowly lose traction.

-Moreover, remember that when replacing worn-out tires becomes inevitable, don’t just do it to save time.
-Rather, replace old tires with a new and original set.
-Take note that variation in tire dimension, however small, can have a negative impact on the optimal performance of your lawnmower.
 Thus, you should always check the product label and read the user manual to guide your purchase.
-If need be, consult lawnmower service providers or manufacturers for professional tire care and maintenance.
-Nothing would put the lifespan of tires at risk, like ignorantly buying mismatching spares or thinking dry rot is a normal occurrence.
+If necessary, consult lawnmower service providers or manufacturers for professional tire care and maintenance.
+Nothing would risk the lifespan of tires, like ignorantly buying mismatched spares or thinking dry rot is an everyday occurrence.

 1. Leo Fuller says: